stevedekorte/openalkit/README.md

 About
 =====
 An Objective-C binding to OpenAL.

 Dependencies
 ============

-  CoreAudio
+* CoreAudio
-  AudioToolbox
+* AudioToolbox
-  AVFoundation
+* AVFoundation
-  OpenAL
+* OpenAL

 Sample Code
 ===========

 	self.context = [ALContext defaultContext];
-  source = [ALSource newWithPath:pathToSoundFile]; // wav, caf, etc
+	source = [ALSource sourceWithPath:pathToSoundFile]; // wav, caf, etc
 	[source play];

 Buffer Caches
 =============

-ALSource newWithPath: caches and reuses the ALBuffer it creates for a file.
+ALSource sourceWithPath: caches and reuses the ALBuffer it creates for a file.
 So a given sound file will only be loaded and decoded once per program run.